Wyb0/LIRI/README.md

-# LIRI Bot
+# LIRI

-Liri Bot is an application that you input a set of commands and it returns back a response similar to Siri, but with Text!
+Liri is an application that you input a set of commands and it returns back a response similar to Siri, but with Text!

 Below is the following commands that can be inputed along with a Gif for Example!